JoaoCostaIFG/tvvs/assignments/3_boundary_value_analysis/3_report.md

 From the previous assignment's report:

 > The aim of this assignment is to perform black-box testing.
-This is
-> problematic because none of the methods in the code are documented (e.g. javadoc).
-> In order to find the purpose of each method, we needed to follow our intuition
-> about the names of the methods, arguments, and classes.
-Having more extensive
-> documentation would allow for better black-box testing.
+This is problematic because none of the methods in the code are documented (e.g. javadoc).
+In order to find the purpose of each method, we needed to follow our intuition about the names of the methods, arguments, and classes.
+Having more extensive documentation would allow for better black-box testing.
 >
-> Since we aren't using mocks, we tried to test methods that didn't depend on
-> other objects of the project.
-We discarded functions belonging to the `gui`
-> package due to its dependence on _swing_.
-The `misc` package was also
-> discarded since it only contains one function (not enough for the completion
-> of the assignment).
+> Since we aren't using mocks, we tried to test methods that didn't depend on other objects of the project.
+We discarded functions belonging to the `gui` package due to its dependence on _swing_.
+The `misc` package was also discarded since it only contains one function (not enough for the completion of the assignment).
 Functions related to elapsed time were also ignored.
 >
-> The selected package for testing was the `de.dominik_geyer.jtimesched.project`
+> The selected package for testing was the `de.dominik_geyer.jtimesched.project` package.
-> package.

-In this assignment, we selected 3 methods used in the previous one.
+In this assignment, we selected 3 methods used in the previous one, but changed some of the categories based on newly acquired knowledge.

 ## Method 1

-**Method**: `void setSecondsOverall(int secondsOverall)` in `Project.java`
+**Method**: `void setSecondsOverall(int secondsOverall)` in `Project.java` line 178.
-line 178.

 **Method's purpose**: This function sets the _seconds overall_ of a project as the value received as an argument (if valid).

 **Reason for selection**: It is important that this function works as expected since other methods depend on it.

 ### Identify the parameters